daniilvinn/daniilvinn.github.io/_posts/2025-12-14-face-image-generation.md

 - **Partial Disentanglement**: While explicit disentanglement objectives are not employed, informal analysis suggests different latent dimensions capture somewhat independent factors of variation (e.g., pose, lighting, expression).
 Complete disentanglement is not achieved - as expected without explicit supervision such as $$\beta$$-VAE with very high $$\beta$$ or supervised attribute labels - but the observed partial separation facilitates interpretable latent space navigation.

 - **Distribution Coverage**: The posterior distribution $$q(z\mid x)$$ balances adherence to the Gaussian prior $$\mathcal{N}(0, I)$$ with preservation of semantic information.
-KL divergence per dimension averages 0.08 nats, indicating moderate but non-negligible deviation from the prior.
+KL divergence per dimension averages 0.32 nats, indicating moderate but non-negligible deviation from the prior.
 This trade-off enables the flow matching model to leverage a relatively well-behaved prior while retaining sufficient information for conditional generation.

+- **Latent Manipulation and Feature Control**: Empirical exploration reveals that targeted modifications to specific dimensions in the 256-dimensional latent vector produce interpretable changes in decoded facial features.
+Adjusting individual latent values can influence attributes such as facial expression (smile intensity, mouth opening), eye characteristics (size, openness), and other facial features.
+However, these manipulations demonstrate the inherently entangled nature of the representation: individual latent dimensions do not correspond to single, isolated semantic attributes.
+Rather, each dimension contributes to a combination of features, with multiple dimensions collectively encoding complex attributes.
+For instance, modifying a single dimension may simultaneously affect smile intensity, mouth curvature, and subtle changes in cheek positioning.
+This entanglement is expected given the absence of explicit disentanglement objectives during training and the aggressive compression ratio, which necessitates efficient information encoding where each dimension must contribute to multiple facial attributes.

 ### Latent Space Interpolation